 Your team will make a team charter.
 In the team charter you will give your team name.
 You will also list all team members and contact information: name, email address and phone numbers.
 The team charter describes the team’s and individuals’ goals.
 In addition the team delineates how the team will govern and the expectation of members.
 See Teams lecture notes.

-The form for the team contract is in the resources/TeamCharter.docx.
+The form for the team charter is in the resources/TeamCharter.docx.

 Your team is to keep meeting meeting notes and post them on the team website.
 This a lecture about teams for a detail description of meeting notes.
 Karla and I plan to study your team process and plan to use your meeting minutes to learn the details of your team process.
 So, Karla and I request that your minutes contain: